zevv/nim-memory/nim-memory.md

 :stylesheet: style.css
 :nofooter:

-todo: better title!

 This is a document in progress, any comments are much appreciated.
 The source can be found in github at https://github.com/zevv/nim-memory

 == Introduction

-This is a small tutorial explaining how Nim stores data in memory (RAM).
+This is a small tutorial explaining how Nim stores data in memory.
 It will explain the essentials which every Nim programmer should know, but it will also dive deeper in the way Nim organizes its data structures like strings and seqs.

 For most practical purposes, Nim will take care of all memory management for your program without bothering you with the details.
 As long as you stick to